What is Ectropion?

 - Use cold compresses to reduce bruising and swelling

-Post-surgical complications such as bleeding or infections are uncommon but are a risk after any operation.
-It's essential to follow advice on aftercare so the eyelid can heal properly.
+Consider that post-surgical complications such as bleeding or infections are uncommon but are a risk after any operation.
+Following the aftercare advice is essential so the eyelid can heal properly.